Table of Contents

-This model involves students preparing for class at home by listening to podcasts, doing readings, and/or watching videos.
+This model leverages technology by involving students preparing for class at home by listening to podcasts, doing readings, and/or watching videos.
 An online platform is used to deliver materials, which students access with their home computer or school device.

 Classroom time is then used to discuss and interact with the materials.
 This method can be highly engaging.
 The downside is that it relies on having adequate technology and family support at home, which can disadvantage some students.

-After working with educators, Google created their Classroom – a tool they say allows teachers to create classes, distribute and mark assignments, send feedback, and see everything in one place.
+After working with educators, Google created their Classroom – a tool they say allows teachers to create classes, lesson plans, distribute and mark assignments, send feedback in real time, and see everything in one place.
 It has been designed to be engaging and offer options for students of all levels.
 Students can continue learning their material if a teacher is absent or if their school has days off for weather events.
 It also integrates with many programs like Classcraft and Quizlet.